gpuweb/WSL/Spec/source/index.rst

 * Texture3D<T>
 * RWTexture3D<T>
 * TextureCube<T>
-* TextureCubeArray<T>
 * TextureDepth2D<S>
+* RWTextureDepth2D<S>
 * TextureDepth2DArray<S>
+* RWTextureDepth2DArray<S>
 * TextureDepthCube<S>
-* TextureDepthCubeArray<S>

 .. todo:: Texture2DMS<T>, TextureDepth2DMS<float>

 Each of the above types accepts a "type argument".
-The "T" types above may be any scalar or vector type.
+The "T" types above may be any scalar or vector integral or floating point type.
-The "S" types above may be float, float1, float2, float3, or float4.
+The "S" types above may be float or half.

 If the type argument, including the ``<>`` characters is missing, is is assumed to be ``float4``.